Healing

 "Love… is not easily angered, it keeps no record of wrongs."

-Understanding: True love is patient and forgiving, letting go of anger and choosing grace instead.
+In plain words: True love is patient and forgiving, letting go of anger and choosing grace instead.